yasm3/pcpartradar/README.md

 ## Roadmap

 - [ ] API V1 (WIP)
+- [x] CI/CD Pipeline to automatically deploy to server
 - [ ] Make a good frontend
 - [ ] Make a Discord Bot with commands and alerts